How Much Plastic Actually Gets Recycled?

 #7 – Other (BPA, Polycarbonate, and LEXAN) The #7 category was designed as a catch-all for polycarbonate (PC) and “other” plastics, so reuse, and recycling protocols are not standardized within this category.
 Of primary concern with #7 plastics is the potential for chemical leaching into food or drink products packaged in polycarbonate containers made using BPA (Bisphenol A).
 BPA is a xenoestrogen, a known endocrine disruptor.

-As pointed out earlier, the plastics in the above categories are resistant to biological elements and, instead of decomposing, they simply sit in landfills or litter the environment for thousands of years.
+As pointed out earlier, the plastic types in the above categories are resistant to biological elements and, instead of decomposing, they simply sit in landfills or litter the environment for thousands of years.
 Entire islands of plastic have been found floating in the oceans of the world.

 PLA is being used to make eco-friendly plastic drinking cups, plates, and eating utensils.
 PLA is also being used to manufacture plastic bags and fibers for clothing.

-The cellulose from the corn stalks also naturally decompose and can be turned into cellophane for wrapping food, or rayon fibers for material.
+The cellulose from the corn stalks also naturally decomposes and can be turned into cellophane for wrapping food, or rayon fibers for material.

 To promote recycling in general, many companies are placing recycle bins in convenient locations throughout their buildings and posting recycling totals on bulletin boards to encourage goal setting.